Triple Alliance (1596): Alliance

 In 1596 the attitude of Elizabeth I changed.
-This had everything to do with the Conquest of Calais by Albert of Austria on behalf of Spain.
+This had everything to do with the conquest of Calais by Albert of Austria on behalf of Spain.
 Calais had been an English possession for approximately two centuries, until France conquered the city in 1558.
-Elizabeth wanted the exclave back, but failing that, she preferred the city under French control against that of Spain.
-Albrecht of Austria had besieged the city in April 1596.
-After a brief siege he captured the city, which gave Spain a port close to England that could easily be expanded to a naval base.
+Elizabeth wanted it back, but failing that, she preferred the city under French control against that of Spain.
+Albert of Austria had besieged the city in April 1596.
+Its conquest gave Spain a port close to England that could easily be expanded to a naval base.
 In London, the fall of Calais caused a riot.
-Henry IV deliberated on accepting a peace offer from Spain, but decided to leave the choice to Elizabeth I. He let Elizabeth I know that she could help him in the struggle against Spain, but if she did not, he would accept the Spanish peace offer.
+Henry IV deliberated on accepting a peace offer from Spain, but decided to leave the choice to Elizabeth.
+He let Elizabeth know that she could help him in the struggle against Spain, but if she did not, he would accept the Spanish peace offer.
 If France were to make peace with Spain, Spain would be able to concentrate more troops and resources to the struggle against England.
 Pope Clement VIII, amongst others, was a proponent of this scenario.

-Elizabeth I eventually decided to negotiate an alliance with France.
+Elizabeth eventually decided to negotiate an alliance with France.
 The Republic was kept out of these negotiations, which lasted one month.
 Two treaties were signed.
 One treaty was made public, while the other, official treaty was kept secret.
 The public treaty stated that England and France would not unilaterally conclude peace with Spain.
 In order to support France in its war against Spain, England was to send 4,000 soldiers to France.
 The costs of these soldiers was paid up front by England, but would be repaid by France at a later date.
 Four French noblemen were sent to London to act as guarantee.
 The secret treaty, however, stated that England would send only 2,000 soldiers to France, and these soldiers would be stationed solely in Picardy, an area which England had an interest in.
 The difference in numbers between the two treaties was intended to encourage other states that would join the alliance to make similar efforts to those of England, even though England actually offered a smaller contribution.